Skip to content

 Launched in 2017 with the book Batman: White Knight, The Murphyverse is a universe created by Sean Gordon Murphy (Punk Rock Jesus, The Wake) and published under the DC Black Label imprint.

-As the imprint suggests, this is not a series set in the DC continuity—it could qualify as an Elseworlds series.
+As the imprint suggests, this is not a series set within the DC continuity—it could be considered an Elseworlds series.
 The first book introduced us to a world where the Joker is cured of his insanity and homicidal tendencies.
 Now a politician under his real name of Jack Napier, The Joker sets about trying to right his wrongs.
-First, he plans to reconcile with Harley Quinn, and then he’ll try to save the city from the one person who he thinks is truly Gotham City’s greatest villain: Batman!
+First, he plans to reconcile with Harley Quinn, and then he’ll try to save the city from the one person he thinks is truly Gotham City’s greatest villain: Batman!

 This second limited series confirmed the popularity of this alternate version of Batman.
 This prompted DC Comics to give Sean Murphy his own line of books to be published under its Black Label imprint.
 The Murphyverse was born.